 Have you considered working with an education consultancy, or agent, to apply to university?
 Assessing and applying to universities overseas can be overwhelming, and an agent can sometimes help simplify the process.

-Before engaging with an agent, be sure to know what your options are so that you’re in the best position to obtain accurate and helpful information.
+Before engaging with an agent, it’s important to know what your options are.

 Do I need to work with an agent to apply to UBC?

 No, you do not.
 Students are encouraged to apply directly to UBC following the information provided in our Applying to UBC section.
 If you are stuck or have a question about the application process, there are several ways you can connect with UBC:

 - Join an online info session